Hamish Henderson Archive

 Hamish Henderson in Other EUL Collections

-There is further material of Henderson interest in other EUL collections, including letters from Henderson to Helen Cruickshank, Maurice Lindsay, and Fred Urquhart, and Hugh MacDiarmid, as well as original manuscripts of poetry by Henderson.
+There is further material of Henderson interest in other EUL collections, including letters from Henderson to Helen Cruickshank, Maurice Lindsay, and Hugh MacDiarmid, as well as original manuscripts of poetry by Henderson.